SoilEd CBR

 Regenerating soil means restoring it to a functioning and resilient state so it can continue supporting plants, storing water, and sequestering carbon.
 There are many different things we can do to regenerate soil.

-One foundational step is adding organic matter: compost, aged manure, leaf mold, or mulch introduce food for microbes, improves water retention, and enhances soil structure.
+One foundational step is adding organic matter: compost, aged manure, leaf mould, or mulch introduce food for microbes, improves water retention, and enhances soil structure.

 Growing cover crops (such as legumes, grasses, or clovers) during off-seasons protects soil from erosion, adds root channels for air and water movement, and—in the case of legumes—fixes nitrogen from the air into the soil.
 Minimizing tillage preserves the delicate soil architecture and the habitats of soil organisms.